crozone/relaysbc-programs/community/tetris/README.md

 Pieces are represented by a single byte constant.
 The lower 4 bits are half the piece, and the upper 4 bits are the other half.
 A mirrored version of the piece is also available to make rotations efficient, halving the amount of piece rendering code required.

 Pieces are rendered to an intermediary `piece_stage` buffer, which is the same format as the gameboard, but only 4x16 (8 bytes) in size.
 The piece stage only needs to be 4 columns wide since this is the widest any piece can be in any orientation.

+If the piece is an I, T, J, L piece (i.e. `piece_kind` is even) its position is tweaked so that it rotates about an axis correctly.

 #### Piece stage layout (byte.bit):